 #4 What differentiates you?

-Identifying what makes a translation agency differs from the other will help you achieve your objectives.
+Identifying what makes a translation company differs from the other will help you achieve your objectives.
 Apart from resources and the cost, you might also check up on the technology tools, which speed up the translation process, reduce errors and benefit your organization.